arunas-cesonis/live-sampler/README.md

 - Records audio and plays it back in a loop.
 - Behavior is controlled by MIDI events
-- As sample accurate as your DAW allows
+- As precise & sample accurate as your DAW allows

 ![image info](./docs/screenshot.png)